 - Stage 2: The tumor is 2–4 cm.
 It has not spread to a lymph node.

 - Stage 3: The tumor is larger than 4 cm or has spread to a lymph node on the same side of the neck.
-The affected lymph node is smaller than 3 cm.
+If the cancer has spread to a lymph node, it is smaller than 3 cm.

 Throat cancer is a rare type of cancer that develops in a small percentage of people each year.

-A person should see their doctor if they experience any symptoms of throat cancer for longer than 3 weeks.
+A person may wish to contact a doctor if they experience any symptoms of throat cancer for longer than 3 weeks.